steveWang/Notes/sp2012/phys112/phys112.md

 Third law: entropy is zero at zero temperature (or log of number of states occupied) ⇒ method to compute entropy.

-	If there is only one ground state, at zero temperature, all of the particles will be in this ground state (not fermions) and there is only one state. p₀ = 1; p{i} = 0 ⇒ σ = 0.
-If there are several ground states, this is degenerate; you will have a log g, where g is the number of ground states.
+If there is only one ground state, at zero temperature, all of the particles will be in this ground state (not fermions) and there is only one state. $p_0 = 1; p_i = 0 \implies \sigma = 0$.
+If there are several ground states, this is degenerate; you will have a $\log g$, where $g$ is the number of ground states.

 Fermions: all of particles cannot be in the ground state.
 What you should remember is that at zero temperature, there is one (or several) ways to put